jason-weirather/hla-polysolver/README.md

 # hla-polysolver

-### Changes in hla-polsyolver 1.0.0 from polysolver v1.0
+##### Changes in hla-polsyolver 1.0.0 from polysolver v1.0

+* Added added build recipie for conda
+* Remove absolute path references that break the run
-* Use the install of `build.sh` to make it so environment variables are set automatically when run within Conda
+* Use the install of `build.sh` to make it so environment variables are set automatically **when run within Conda**
 * Reduced use of enviornment variables
 * Remove Novoalign index from the source code.
 Now is pre-built when building the conda environment, and is included along with other necessary data in the conda environment.
 If you are doing a local run and not using Conda see `build.sh` to see how to create this data file.
 * Change from hardcoded perl and bash to whichever the user has installed under /usr/bin/env.
 This is better for non-conda runs but has the added benefit of using Conda's perl when running.